 In addition to efficiency gains, this figure provides targets for increased revenues resulting from new and returning enrollments.
 Between FY 2021 and its FY 2022 budget, the VSC System has projected losses from tuition and fees and housing expenses of about \$10M.
 This analysis assumes that some of those enrollments will return beginning in FY 2023, though not all at once as the loss of first-year students caused by the pandemic sequentially impacts second-year enrollments in FY 2024 and beyond.
-Assuming that enrollment patterns are likely to gradually return and, by FY 2026, stabilize at a level slightly below that reached in FY 2018 levels, it is not unreasonable to expect that this "COVID recapture" would see 130-150 students return to study at VSC institutions each year and yield roughly \$1.5M in tuition revenue.22
+Assuming that enrollment patterns are likely to gradually return and, by FY 2026, stabilize at a level slightly below that reached in FY 2018 levels, it is not unreasonable to expect that this "COVID recapture" would see 130-150 students return to study at VSC institutions each year and yield roughly \$1.5M in tuition revenue.

-22 This assumes that students who opted not to enroll due in part to COVID-19 will not return all at once, but rather will come back in numbers roughly equivalent year over year until they stabilize around FY2026 at a level below the FY 2018 level.
+&lt;sup>21 This assumes that students who opted not to enroll due in part to COVID-19 will not return all at once, but rather will come back in numbers roughly equivalent year over year until they stabilize around FY2026 at a level below the FY 2018 level.
 This set of estimates assumes this lower rate due in part to the unknown longer-term impact of the COVID-19 experience on college-going patterns generally and to VSC institutions specifically, as well as to the also-unknown impact that may accompany the proposed consolidation.
 While it is likely the case that rebranding and marketing a new institution will have a negative impact on student recruitment (at least temporarily), it is not at all clear how that impact may interact with the effects of COVID-19 and students' plans to reenroll.
-It may be
+It may be appropriate to plan for an alternative assumption that the return of students to a rebranding institution may lag patterns observable in other institutions not undergoing such a structural change, in which case the proposed recovery of tuition revenue may accelerate in the later years of the FY 2023-2026 period.
+This possibility is further evidence of the need for the state to protect its investment during the transformation process by providing funding adequate to the need.